Actress Gillan plays with perceptions in ghostly thriller 'Oculus'

 Blum said the budget for "Oculus," which will be distributed in the United States and Canada by Relativity Media, is on par with his other successful recent horror films "Sinister," "Insidious" and "The Purge," placing it between $1.5 million and $3 million.

-"Oculus" is expected to take in $13 million at U.S. and Canadian theatres in its opening weekend, according to Boxoffice.com.
+"Oculus" is expected to take in $13 million at U.S. and Canadian theaters in its opening weekend, according to Boxoffice.com.
 Relativity paid $2.5 million for domestic distribution rights.

 Scotland native Gillan, 26, had her breakthrough role in 2010, playing Amy Pond on British time travel sci-fi television series "Doctor Who," an experience that she called "my three years of drama school."